BackupTheBerlios/semsivr/transcoder/README.txt

-about
+about transcoder

 This is a small transcoder made from combining rtpproxy with the codecs from sems.

 configure rtpproxy  with --enable-transcoder and start with -a lib/audio to enable transcoding support in rtpproxy.

 todo: